rachelimogenbowler/mark-therriault/_posts/2020-07-18-this-is-a-draft-blog-post-test-now-published-and-what-if-the-title-is-three-or-four-lines-long.md

 ---
 layout: post
-title: "this is a draft\_blog post test now published"
+title: "this is a draft\_blog post test now published and what if the title is three or four lines long?"
 categories:
   - Travel
 description: "this is a draft\_blog post test"